Burhan35/MazeGame/README.md

 # MazeGame
-The games is coded in java
+The game is coded in java

 Project:  Energy Maze